cuixue/Tfrecods-simple-example/README.md

 # Tfrecods-simple-example
  This repo is a simple Tfrecodes usage.
-I meet some difficuties when using tfrecods, I am happy if this repo is helpful for you.
+I meet some difficuties when using tfrecods and I am happy if this repo is helpful for you.

- including:

    generate.py generates the tfrecords.